bahmanm/lemmy-synapse/README.md

 stack in your cluster that scrapes yours hosts and services for useful information, stores them and allows you to query them in various ways.

-lemmy-synapse is an attemp to bring that fresh breeze of observability to your instance with ease.
+lemmy-synapse is an attempt to bring that fresh breeze of observability to your instance with ease.

 Once installed, you'd have access to the power of Prometheus and Grafana to massage and visualise your instance stats the way you need it.

-Additionally, you'd have access to a small number of preconfigured dashboards which you can start using right away.
+Additionally, you'd have access to a small number of pre-configured dashboards which you can start using right away.

 Here are a couple of screenshots for your browsing pleasure: